uviclibraries/infographics/canva-extra-skills.md

 3. **When you can’t find the free clipart you need on Canva (an example search for a vector map of Canada with a transparent background)**:
 - Open a new tab & go to [Pixabay](pixabay.com){:target="_blank"} to find free licensed images and drawings.
 - In the search box type, **map canada**, and press Enter.
 Click on the map you’d like to use (look for one with a blank grey background if you want it to be transparent).
-When you get into the individual image page, the image you’ve chosen will have a checkered grey background to indicate that it will be transparent once added to your document (see right).
+When you get into the individual image page, the image you’ve chosen will have a checkered grey background to indicate that it will be transparent once added to your document
+(see image).
-Click on the green Free Download button on the right of the screen and select the highest resolution PNG file.
+  - Click on the green Free Download button on the right of the screen and select the highest resolution PNG file.
 Note where your browser saves the image file.
-Go back to Canva, and click on the black Uploads button to the left of the screen.
+  - Go back to Canva, and click on the black Uploads button to the left of the screen.
-Next click on the green Upload an image or video button.
+  - Next click on the green Upload an image or video button.
-Navigate to where you saved the map of Canada, select the file, & click Open.
+  - Navigate to where you saved the map of Canada, select the file, & click Open.
-Click on the thumbnail image of the map of Canada in the left panel, and the map will appear in your infographic.
+  - Click on the thumbnail image of the map of Canada in the left panel, and the map will appear in your infographic.
-Unlike the graphic elements you can use in Canva, these images you upload will not have the option to change colours to match your document, so keep that in mind when choosing them.
+  - Unlike the graphic elements you can use in Canva, these images you upload will not have the option to change colours to match your document, so keep that in mind when choosing them.

-We used Bit.Ly to create a short URL for our article and that can be useful to link back to your source without taking up a lot of space or having an obnoxiously long link for someone to remember.
+4. We used Bit.Ly to create a short URL for our article and that can be useful to link back to your source without taking up a lot of space or having an obnoxiously long link for someone to remember.
 Here’s how:
-Open a new tab in your web browser and go to: bitly.com Hopefully, you still have your article or the article you are basing your infographic on.
+  - Open a new tab in your web browser and go to: bitly.com
+  - Hopefully, you still have your article or the article you are basing your infographic on.
 Paste the URL for your article into the Shorten your link field on the Bitly web page and then press the blue Shorten button (see below).
-You will then see another box appear below with a very short URL that will link to the very long URL that you pasted above (see below).
+  - You will then see another box appear below with a very short URL that will link to the very long URL that you pasted above (see below).
 It will be in the form of, https://bit.ly/Sh0Rt  Press the blue Copy button.
-Go back to your Canva tab in your web browser and paste in: bit.ly/your-short-url-here (make sure to delete the leading https:// as it’s not needed here (see the top of the previous page for an example).
+  - Go back to your Canva tab in your web browser and paste in: bit.ly/your-short-url-here (make sure to delete the leading https:// as it’s not needed here (see the top of the previous page for an example).
-Note: bit.ly also allows you to create custom links if you want.
+  - Note: bit.ly also allows you to create custom links if you want.

 Great Job!

 [NEXT STEP: Social Media Slides](canva-social-media.html){: .btn .btn-blue }